-Section 3.3.- Hours for Bureau Personnel
+Section 3.3 - Hours for Bureau Personnel

-Employees assigned to bureau positions shall normally be assigned to 8-hour workdays, Monday through Friday, commencing at 7:00 a.m. and ending at 3:00 p.m.
+Employees assigned to bureau positions shall normally be assigned to 8-hour workdays, Monday through Friday.
 A thirty-minute paid lunch period shall be provided each day.
 From time to time a change in these work hours may be necessary or appropriate.
 The employee's supervisor must approve this change.
 The District may offer flexible work schedules to personnel assigned to 40-hour workweeks.
 The employee's supervisor must approve flexible work schedules.